What is a thesis like?

 If you have previously completed a higher education degree, you can get your thesis accredited in its entirety or in part.
 The assessment is always made based on your competence in accordance with the assessment criteria.

-If the work is only partially accredited, you will need to prepare a report during the final stage that complements the accreditation.
+If the thesis is only partially accredited, you will need to prepare a report during the final stage that complements the accreditation.
 You can write the report in a traditional format or as an article.
 It can be related to your previous thesis topic but does not have to be.
 It is essential that the report demonstrates your command of the content of the degree programme or training.

-Before starting work, you will discuss the publication of the report with your supervisor.
+Before starting the thesis, you will discuss the publication of the thesis report with your supervisor.
 If you want to publish a report in a scientific publication, such as Lumen magazine or a publication aimed at the professional community in the field, it is up to you to find out the conditions for publication.
 For example, in parallel publication, the report is published both in Theseus and in a scientific publication.
 In this case, the report must be written in an article format.
 The article template will be published later.
 If parallel publication is not possible, the thesis will not be published in Theseus.

 Differences between a UAS master’s thesis and a UAS bachelor’s thesis